Log in for prices and ordering

 Wines of Personality, Energy and a Sense of Place from one of Champagne’s Iconic Growers

 Bertrand Gautherot is unquestionably one of the most iconic growers in Champagne.
-Parting ways with his local co-op due to his decision to embrace organics in 1993 (certified biodynamic since 1998), Bertrand Gautherot’s approach has always been at the cutting edge for his region.
+Parting ways with his local co-op due to his decision to embrace organics in 1993 (certified biodynamic since 1998), Gautherot’s approach has always been at the cutting edge for his region.

-Located in the hamlet of Buxières-sur-Arce, in the Aube’s Côte des Bar, Gautherot’s Estate is named after two of his key lieux-dits: Vouette and Sorbée.
+Located in the hamlet of Buxières-sur-Arce in the Aube’s Côte des Bar, Gautherot’s estate is named after two of his key lieux-dits: Vouette and Sorbée.
 The vineyards lie closer to Chablis than to Épernay, both in distance and geology, with soils dominated by the same Kimmeridgian limestone for which Chablis is famed.

-A visit here is always a lot of fun and yet so thought-provoking.
-It’s a Domaine that is always experimenting and pushing boundaries and Bertrand has a level of passion, single-mindedness and determinism that is seemingly insatiable.
-Despite several years with terribly low yields (the 2021 harvest was down 80%, largely due to frost), Bertrand is full of energy and enthusiasm about what the future holds.
+Despite several years with terribly low yields (the 2021 harvest was down 80%, mainly due to frost), Bertrand is full of energy and enthusiasm about what the future holds.
 Importantly, alongside the likes of Agrapart, Egly-Ouriet, Larmandier-Bernier and Selosse, this is another great grower where the next generation has returned.
 Bertrand now has his daughter Héloïse working with him, bringing fresh energy and new ideas.
-There is also so much innovation happening here (even some that we cannot speak about!) that it’s hard to keep up.
+There is so much innovation here (even some that we cannot speak about!) that it’s hard to keep up.

 Currently Available